safetyAI/ChatSafetyAI/README.md

 **Our Use of Content.** We may use Content to provide, maintain, develop, and improve our Services, comply with applicable law, enforce our terms and policies, and keep our Services safe.

-**Opt Out.** If you do not want us to use your Content to provide, maintain, develop, and improve our Services, you can opt out by emailing `antoine.tixier AT safetyfunction DOT com`.
+**Opt Out.** If you do not want us to use your Content to provide, maintain, develop, and improve our Services, you can opt out by emailing `antoine.tixier AT safetyai DOT com`.
 Please note that this may limit the ability of our Services to better address your specific use cases.

 **Accuracy.** ChatSafetyAI relies on the GPT family of Large Language Models (LLMs) via the OpenAI API.
 GPTs, like other LLMs, can make mistakes in some situations.
 Therefore, use of our Services may, in some situations, result in Output that is not factually correct.